Raising Quick Cash for Unexpected Bills

 Desperate

 You’re not alone.
 Most of us have faced a cash crunch at one time or another.
-So let’s discuss some ways that you can solve your cash crisis and raise some quick cash for those unexpected bills.
+So, let’s discuss some ways that you can solve your cash crisis and raise some quick cash for those unexpected bills.

 Look around your home with an eye to finding saleable items.
-Pay special attention in the corners of closets and in the garage and attic.
+Pay special attention to the corners of closets and in the garage and attic.
 After all, that’s where you tend to stick things that you don’t use anymore.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.

 If your cash problem is just temporary, you might consider a pawnshop.
 The modern shop has changed dramatically in the last few years.
-Yes, they still loan money on “hocked” items, but you’ll find that most are very well run businesses.
+Yes, they still loan money on “hocked” items, but you’ll find that most are very well-run businesses.
 They know what your item is worth and what they can lend on it.
 They’ll also clearly tell you what the loan will cost you in interest and charges.

 Keep in mind that your item secures the loan.
 Don’t pawn items that you can’t afford to lose if you’re unsure about repaying your loan.